tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 016.md

 		- He may have been in here less than 5 days
 		- He was on his way to take the sacrament for the falling fire and heard the music
 		- He pulls out a feather, pulls out a small jug from some interdimensional looking space
-			- Hands [[Keth]] a Brownish Jug - Interlaced carvings, has 12 stoppers - Alchemy Jug
+			- Hands [[Keth Darklighter]] a Brownish Jug - Interlaced carvings, has 12 stoppers - Alchemy Jug
 		- He might be able to get us across the river magically
 	- [[Fate Hope]] - Human - Looks roguelike - Girl at the bar that was drinking out of the broken glass
 		- Pretty much mute at this point.
 Sitting and staring into space